Traneptora/grimoire/README.md

 If you'd like to help fill out the rest of the spells from the PHB or another source, for each new spell you make:

 1. Make a new post inside `_posts/` for each new spell, and copy the formatting from another spell.
-The date on the spell is not important, but Jekyll needs one to generate the site.
 2. Submit a pull request for the spell(s) when you're finished, and that's it!
 Thank you so much. :)

 ## Build Instructions